 • Perform professional-level accounting duties in accounting, financial reporting, and fixed assets.

-• Conduct financial research and analysis.
+• Conduct financial research

 • Examine, complete, and analyze detailed financial documents, forms, and records.

-• Communicate clearly and concisely, both orally and in writing, with co-workers, customers and
+• Communicate clearly and concisely, both orally and in writing, with co-workers, customers and the public.

 • Establish and maintain effective working relationships with those contacted in the course of work.

 • Prepare a variety of financial statements, reports, and analyses.

 • Operate and use modern office equipment including 10-key adding machine, computer, printers, and copiers.